alrea333/wazo-dird-plugin-backend-odoo/README.md

 ## How to configure

-On the Wazo side, in the config file */etc/xivo-dird/conf.d/odoo.yml*, enable the odoo plugin:
+On the Wazo side, in the config file */etc/xivo-dird/conf.d/odoo.yml*, configure the odoo information for the plugin:

     enabled_plugins:
       backends: